puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

 Update for Puppet 3.4
 ------
 The implementation of this ARM was made available as an experimental feature in the Puppet 3.x release stream.
-Usability studies and feedback resulted in that the recommended syntax was also the most favored.
-From Puppet 3.4, the not recommended syntax variants will be removed.
+Usability studies and feedback showed that the recommended syntax was also the most favored.
+From Puppet 3.4, the other syntax variants will be removed.
 The set of iterative functions has also been revised.

 The following changes are made in Puppet 3.4: